qlefevre/eclipse-mat-easy/README.md

 However *"Collection"* instances like *java.util.List*, *java.util.Set* or *java.util.Map* are displayed differently to show the refered field in the problematic class.

 ![alt text](/doc/collection_tree_view_example.png "HashSet<String> instance example")

 In example : You can see that field Collection<String> values in class com.github.qlefevre.eclipse.mat.test.heapdump.BagB retains 37.81% of total heap.
+Instance HashSet<String> has 63404 elements and retains 8.24 MB.